contentlayerdev/contentlayer/packages/playground-azimuth/sourcebit/content/pages/index.md

     type: section_hero
     image: images/hero.png
     image_alt: App preview
-    title: This is another Headline 2
+    title: This Is A Big Hero Headline
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.